What Are Cavities?

 Remember: Plaque is a sticky film of bacteria that constantly forms on teeth.
 Read more about what happens when plaque becomes tartar.

-If you eat food, particularly sugary foods and drinks, the bacteria in plaque turn the carbohydrates into energy they need, producing acid at the same time.
+If you eat food, particularly sugary foods and drinks, the bacteria in plaque turn the carbohydrates into energy they need, producing acid simultaneously.

 Cavities Early Warning Signs

-Preventing cavities and having healthy teeth are essential for your overall health.
-However, cavities, in their earliest stages, display very subtle warning signs.
+Preventing cavities and having healthy teeth is essential for your overall health.
+However, in their earliest stages, cavities display very subtle warning signs.
 Look for these warning signs every time you brush your teeth.

 - Do you have a toothache or spontaneous pain?

 - Is there tooth irritation?

 - Do you experience mild to sharp pain while eating or drinking something sweet, hot, or cold?

 - There are visible holes or pits in your teeth.

 - You find brown, black, or white staining on any tooth surface.